Why Terrorist Groups Form International Alliances, Tricia Bacon

 Over the last 20 years, research in the area of terrorism studies has expanded enormously in many directions, including studies focusing on terrorist events as well as on individual behavior and the behavior and characteristics of organizations.
 One of the topics that has been of great interest to researchers of terrorist organizations is the nature, impact, and cause of terrorist organizational alliances.
 From Marc Sageman’s groundbreaking book Understanding Terror Networks and a growing body of articles and books, researchers are trying to understand the impact of such connections on terrorist organizations.
 There is still a lot of research, though, that needs to be done in this area.
 For example, Sageman’s book focuses more on internal connections and especially on jihadist organizations.
 Much of the other literature focuses on organizations allying in the same milieu.

 In Why Terrorist Groups Form International Alliances, Tricia Bacon expands on this perspective by exploring why terrorist organizations would form connections beyond their domestic competition and make the effort to ally with other groups internationally.
 This is an interesting and important effort in the literature on terrorist alliances given the regular focus on like organizations making alliances with like.
-The book is well laid out and explains its argument a
+The book is well laid out and explains its argument and the supporting evidence in a clear and useful manner.

 Join the Academy of Political Science and automatically receive Political Science Quarterly.